Agency Banking: What It Is and How It Helps Payment Service Providers

 Global Processing Service and Banking Agents

 Global Processing Services (GPS) is a form of banking agent.
-They are certified by Visa and MasterCard and help numerous payment providers to process global credit and debit transactions.
+They are certified by credit card providers like Visa and help numerous payment providers to process global credit and debit transactions.
 By using Global Processing Services, payment providers only need a contract with one firm and can offer clients access to payments in over 40 different countries.

 What Are the Benefits of Agency Banking?